You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-The overall aim of this module is to explore the development of the English language, its variation and change, in relation to linguistic and social issues of language contact and multilingualism.
-Students will have the opportunity to study the spread of English and the rise to its current status as a global language, discuss the establishment of (English) language standards and (standard) varieties world-wide, the emergence of English as a Lingua Franca and other language contact phenomena.
-The focus will be on the challenges and opportunities open to multilingual societies and to consider the impact of English in multilingual settings.
-An understanding of Global Englishes and aspects of multilingualism gives students the necessary conceptual and theoretical tools to understand English practices in a multilingual world and to conduct their own research within an area they find of interest.
+The overall aim of this module is to explore the diversity of the English language in relation to linguistic and social issues involved in language contact and multilingualism.
+You’ll have the opportunity to study the spread of English and the rise to its current status as a global language, discuss the establishment of (English) language standards and (standard) varieties world-wide, the emergence of English as a Lingua Franca, translanguaging and other language contact phenomena.

 |